ameyZd/ETL-Movie-trends/README.md

 s3://<bucket>/<prefix>/dashboard/weeks/YYYY-MM-DD.json
 ```

-These JSON files are intended for a lightweight Streamlit dashboard.
+These JSON files power the [live Streamlit dashboard](https://amey-tmdb-weekly-trends.streamlit.app/).
+The dashboard reads the compact JSON contract rather than querying Parquet directly, keeping the public demo lightweight and inexpensive.
 They are generated for new runs going forward; existing historical parquet files are not converted unless a separate backfill script is run.

+## Dashboard Features

+The dashboard is a thin visualization layer over the S3 dashboard JSON files.
+It includes:

+- **Discover:** trending, critics, and balanced movie recommendations.
+- **Movie Explorer:** movie metadata, ratings, genres, runtime, overview, and TMDB links.
+- **Historical Analytics:** popularity and rank movement once multiple weekly snapshots exist.

+The S3 bucket remains private.
+Streamlit uses a read-only IAM identity configured as deployment secrets, never committed to this repository.

 ## Local Airflow Setup